 How much of the cruciferous and goitrogens can be consumed and in what way?

-It is difficult to measure the exact amount for each individual because the right amount varies for each person, but in principle these are foods that can be consumed but it is not recommended to consume them in excess.
+It is difficult to measure the exact amount for each individual because the right amount varies for each person, but in principle these are foods that shouldn’t be consumed in excess.

 Chemicals from other sources that interfere with thyroid function

-There are certain chemicals found in care and cleaning products and other consumer products that may have a “goitrogenic effect” on thyroid function and they include: amiodarone, carbamazepine, euphanic acid, lithium, phenobarbitone, phenytoin, potassium perchlorate, propylthiouracil, rifampin, sulfadimethoxine, SSRIs such as Celexa and more.
+There are certain chemicals found in care and cleaning products and other beauty products that may have a “goitrogenic effect” on thyroid function and they include: amiodarone, carbamazepine, euphonic acid, lithium, phenobarbitone, phenytoin, potassium perchlorate, propylthiouracil, rifampin, sulfadimethoxine, SSRIs such as Celexa and more.

 Iodine and the thyroid gland:

-Some hypothyroid patients may have heard before that iodine might help them get off their thyroid balancing pills, but for many of them it probably didn’t really help.
-There are still quite a few patients who managed to completely stop the hormones they took to balance the thyroid gland after using the iodine protocol.
-Sometimes if we catch the development of hypothyroidism early enough, we can prevent taking hormones to balance the thyroid in advance.
-Before starting treatment with iodine supplementation, you should study the protocols that exist today and consult with the attending physician.
-Supplementing with iodine may also be dangerous in certain situations and in some amounts.
+Some hypothyroid patients may have heard before that iodine might help them to get off their thyroid hormone supplement, but for many of them it probably didn’t really help.
+There are still quite a few patients who managed to completely stop taking hormones replacement after using the iodine protocol.
+Sometimes if we catch the development of hypothyroidism early enough, we can prevent in advance taking thyroid hormones externally.
+Before starting treatment with iodine, you should study the known protocols and consult with your attending physician.
+Keep in mind that supplementing with iodine may also be dangerous in certain situations and in some amounts.
 Talk to your doctor before deciding on any thyroid treatment.

 *The information on this website is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The said information is intended for informational purposes only and stems from personal experience.
 The text is not intended to diagnose, treat or cure any specific disease or medical condition.
 Reviews and testimonials about nutrition, training and various health approaches represent individual experiences and what is stated on the site does not guarantee any results for your specific situation.
 Any choice of a specific way of eating or medical treatment according to a given situation should be made under the guidance of professionals qualified to do so.